Consumer Protection

 Competition isn’t improving the aged care sector

-A University of Melbourne study finds more competition is not associated with better quality of care or lower prices in aged care, prompting policy reform.
+A new study finds more competition isn’t associated with better quality of care or lower prices in aged care, prompting policy reform to address sources of market failures

 AI: It’s time for the law to respond